libbyschuknight/tid_til/javascript/react.md

 const details = this.props.details;
 const image = details.image;
 const name = details.name;

+// destructing
+// it will find image within `this.props.details` and assign it to `image` const { image, name, price, desc, status } = this.props.details;
 ```

 Can use ES6 Destructuring, allows you to set multiple variables in a single shot.

+e.g. `const { image, name, price, desc, status } = this.props.details;` as above

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment